InnovativeStudios/SOG/SOGFramework/core/hostage/README.md

     [this, "t1"] call SOG_hostage_fnc_makeHostage
 ```

-5. _Register the extraction task by calling the `SOG_hostage_fnc_registerRescueTask` function in the init field of the task_
+5. _Register the extraction task by calling the `SOG_hostage_fnc_registerHostageTask` function in the init field of the task_

 ```
 Arguments: